Sunse666/Dwalia/README.md

 # Dwalia

-A tiling window manager for Windows, inspired by dwm, i3, and GlazeWM.
+A tiling window manager for Windows.

 Dwalia automatically arranges your windows into non-overlapping tiles, managed through workspaces and keyboard-driven workflows — no mouse required.